felipenoris/XLSX.jl/docs/src/formatting.md

                          `min_val`         `mid_val`         `max_val`
                          threshold         threshold         threshold
 ```
-The starting value for the first icon is always the minimum value of the range, and the stoping
+The starting value for the first icon is always the minimum value of the range, and the stopping
 value for the last icon is always the maximum value in the range.
 No cells will have values for
 which an icon cannot be assigned.
 The internal thresholds for transition from one icon to the
 next are defined (in a 3-icon set) by `min_val` and `max_val`.
 In a 4-icon set, an additional
-threshold, `mid-val` is required and in a 5-icon set, `mid2_val` is needed as well.
+threshold, `mid-val`, is required and in a 5-icon set, `mid2_val` is needed as well.

 The type of these thresholds can be defined in terms of `percent` (of the range), `percentile`
 or simply with a `num` (number) (e.g. as `min_type="percent"`).
 For each threshold,
 the value can either be given as a number (as a String) or as a simple cell reference.
-Alternatively, specifying the type as `formula` allows the value to be determined by valid Excel
+Alternatively, specifying the type as `formula` allows the value to be determined by any
-formula.
+valid Excel formula.

 !!! note